African Betting Sites in 2020

 How do Ghanaians deposit and withdraw money at online betting sites?

 Major credit cards like Visa and MasterCard are almost universally accepted deposit options at online sportsbooks that cater to Ghanaians.
 Most will accept transfers to and from e-wallets like Neteller and Skrill, as well.

 Airtel Money and MTN Mobile Money are also common options.
 They are both mobile phone-based money transfer services that function like an online bank account.
 Once you have money in your Airtel or MTN account, you can transfer it to and from other bank accounts, other Airtel/MTN users, and any sportsbook that supports Airtel/MTN.

 Ghanaians will also be able to use bank/wire transfers at some sites, but this is a less common option.
 It’s mostly just the locally-run sportsbooks that accept bank transfers from Ghanaian banks (such as CAL Bank).

 As you will see in the other country sections on this page, African betting sites tend to have a huge mobile focus as internet-accessible cell phones are more common than, say, desktop computers on most parts of the continent.

 What are the most popular sports to bet on in Ghana?

-Soccer, in particular the English Premier League, dominates the sports-betting market in Ghana, just like it does in most of the other countries covered below.
+Soccer, in particular the English Premier League, dominates the sports betting market in Ghana.

-As sports-betting rose in popularity, there was a noticeable decline in interest in the local soccer leagues, unfortunately.
+As sports betting continues to rise in popularity, some have noticed that interest in the local soccer leagues has unfortunately declined.
 But recently, some of the Ghanaian-run sportsbooks have started offering wagers on the Ghanaian soccer leagues, hoping to boost the popularity thereof.